ariesharry/auction-fullstake-hyperledger/README.md

 ## Contact

-For any questions or inquiries about the IBEA System, please contact the author at [email protected]
+For any questions or inquiries about the IBEA System, please contact the author at ariesharry3@gmail.com

 Thank you for your interest in the IBEA System!
 We look forward to your contributions and feedback.